-Georgia Tech CEE has a robust capstone program, through which student teams work directly with client sponsors on real world problems.
 Each semester, sponsors are sought for projects in any civil or environmental topic area.
 Projects can include those currently being designed, recently completed, and/or in the planning phase.
-We seek projects that would involve around 400 hours of student level engineering effort, such that for a team of 4 students, each student will spend about 100 hours over the semester.
+We seek projects that would involve around 400 hours of student-level engineering effort, such that for a team of four students, each student will spend about 100 hours over the semester.
 The projects should include a design component (e.g., calculations, codes, drawings, etc.), rather than solely consisting of a paper study or lab work.
+The School supports travel costs for the student team to complete a site visit, and in recent years, teams have traveled across Georgia, as well as to Florida, South Carolina, Tennessee, Mississippi and California.

 Recent Topics

-- Civil – assessments of coastal flooding impacts to a culvert and to beach pathways impacted by hurricanes,
+- Civil – Assessment of coastal flooding impacts to a culvert and to beach pathways impacted by hurricanes

-- Transportation – round-abouts to improve traffic flow at multiple intersections, and
+- Transportation – Roundabouts to improve traffic flow at multiple intersections

 Partner With Us

 We are always seeking sponsors for projects, as we need to recruit around 25 to 30 projects each spring and 15 to 20 each fall, to provide unique opportunities to each team.
-“Sponsoring” a project involves providing a description of the project, supplying technical information to the students, allowing a site visit (if appropriate), and having a P.E. available to meet with the students for around 30 minutes/week (zoom or teams) for 3 months, in a mentorship similar to how you would guide an entry level engineer who joined your staff.
+“Sponsoring” a project involves providing a description of the project, supplying technical information to the students, allowing a site visit (if appropriate), and having a P.E. available to meet virtually with students for around 30 minutes per week for 3 months to provide mentorship and guidance.
 No financial payments are needed to participate as a sponsor.
-Our sponsors have included public utilities, EPD, EPA, consulting firms, local governments, communities, and other organizations.
-The students take the class for credit (not pay), and student costs for site visits are paid for by Georgia Tech.
+Our sponsors have included public utilities, agencies such as EPD and EPA, consulting firms, local governments, communities, and other organizations.
+The students take the class for credit, and student costs for site visits are covered by Georgia Tech.
 We hope the sponsors gain from the process as well, with the delivery of a student design report (reflecting 400 hours of student effort), the community aspects of mentoring the next generation of engineers, and the potential to identify future employees.

 Four professors are currently involved in guiding the teams, with each capstone professor holding a professional engineer’s license and decades of practical experience.
 If you think you might have a project, please reach out to our coordinating professors: